 Here are some of Harry’s feats:

 Held Voldemort to a stalemate in the graveyard during the Goblet of Fire at the age of 14.
 Broke into Snape’s mind for a few seconds during occupancy, who is arguably the best at it, without practicing.
-Managed to chase down Bellatrix and land the Cruciatus curse on her and cause her slight pain after just the first time using it.
+Managed to chase down Bellatrix and land the Cruciatus curse on her and causing her slight pain after just the first time using it.
 It is safe to say that Harry literally pushed the boundaries of magic.

 Throughout the series, Harry Potter has done some genuinely impressive feats.
 He has killed the giant serpent Basilisk by stabbing it with the Sword of Gryffindor.
 He has fought off two Dementors on his own.
 Harry made an improvement on the Patronus charm and made it usable for even basic skilled wizards to pull off.
 That is definitely a major accomplishment for the wizarding race against the worst of beasts.
 He has survived Voldemort’s Killing Curse with just a scar.
 He has defeated the Dark Lord Voldemort.